enzodipasquale/player-template/README.md

        - `Contents: Read` (required - for repository access)
      - **Account permissions**:
        - `Read-only` (default - for server authentication via GitHub API `/user` endpoint)

-   **Note:** `GITHUB_REPOSITORY` is automatically detected from the repository context in GitHub Actions, so you don't need to set it as a secret!

 ## 2. Registration